 - Remove Blighted Leaves with Care: As I stated earlier, in Minnesota it’s usually not a matter of if Early Blight will show up, but when.
 In a normal year, we get a good number of heavy rains, lots of humidity, and warm temperatures, which are the trifecta for an outbreak of Early Blight.
 Once tomato leaves show signs of blight, promptly remove them from the plant to prevent (or at least slow) the spores from spreading.
 Tomato plants tolerate pruning well, and you can safely remove up to 30% of the plant’s foliage without ill effects.
 Always tend to unaffected areas of the plant first before handling blighted foliage and scrub your hands (and clippers) down really well after handling each plant to avoid contamination.
 Blighted tomato foliage should be destroyed rather than composted, to avoid reintroducing the spores to the garden the following year.

 - Commercial Fungicides: Garden centers typically carry both organic and chemical fungicides that can be used to prevent or control Early Blight.
 These products are foliar sprays that need to be applied directly to the leaves (soaking both sides) about once a week, and then re-applied if it rains in between treatments.
-I have tried them in the past (and I will admit I did pick up a bottle of organic fungicide last week out of desperation to keep the blight at bay until I could get the mulch down and do a more thorough job of cleaning up the plants), but I haven’t found them to be a terribly practical solution, especially if you have a lot of tomato plants (all those plastic spray bottles start to add up fast, especially if it rains every couple of days).
+I have tried them in the past (and I will admit I did pick up a bottle of neem oil last week out of desperation to keep the blight at bay until I could get the mulch down and do a more thorough job of cleaning up the plants), but I haven’t found them to be a terribly practical solution, especially if you have a lot of tomato plants (all those plastic spray bottles start to add up fast–especially if it rains every couple of days–as does your time).
 I’m also extremely cautious of using these products when fruit has already set on the plants.
 That said, if you are so inclined, it can be a useful tool to regain the upper hand when combined with the strategies above.
 Results will vary, depending on the active ingredients in the spray, growing conditions, and severity of the blight outbreak.

 - Homemade Treatments: A quick Google search will produce a number of homemade treatment options.
 Last year I tried using cornmeal to prevent Early Blight by both sprinkling cornmeal around the base of the plant and by brewing a “cornmeal tea” to spray on blighted leaves, but I didn’t notice that it made much of a difference (it might be the method or it might be the application; I’m not sure).
 I’ve also come across a number of recipes for compost tea fortified with baking soda or apple cider vinegar.
 I have yet to test drive that treatment myself, but it’s definitely something I’m keeping in the back of my mind in case all of the strategies I’ve already employed fail to control the blight.
 And then just this morning, a very wise and experienced gardener and friend (and regular blog reader–Hi Rori!) suggested that I try mixing up a solution of hydrogen peroxide to spray on the plants.
 She recommends a peroxide to water ratio of 1 to 4 for new tender plants and a stronger 1 to 1 ratio for more established plants.
-And since Rori has has never steered me wrong, I’m definitely going to give it a try!
+[Update: I had good results using the peroxide solution to slow the spread of Early Blight; I am definitely keeping this one in my bag of garden tricks.]

 - Garden Clean Up: After a bout with Early Blight, the end of season clean up takes on a lot of importance.
 I always take care to make sure that every last leaf is removed from the garden, as even a small amount of debris can keep the spores active.